MateuszKikmunter/todo-node/README.md

 ## Project Details
 Code will be hosted in a monorepository created with [Nx](https://nx.dev/).

-Frontend part will be a simple project written in Angular with Clarity components.
+Frontend part will be a simple project written in Angular with [PrimeNG](https://www.primefaces.org/primeng/) components.

 Backend will be created with [NodeJS](https://nodejs.org/en/) and [Express](https://expressjs.com/).